91nunocosta/prot/README.md

 As _n2_ is bound to the variable `n2` after the first clause, the next one doesn't imply a lookup.
 In this case, no lookup would be necessary.

-With a partial representation of the graph, it could be necessary to create one element at a time:
+With a partial graph representation, it could be necessary to create one element at a time:

 ```SQL
     CREATE [:N {p: 1}]